-- 2. Generally one leave reliever will be required for each 7 HOs/SHOs employed.
-Generally one leave reliever will be required for each 5.5 Registrars employed.
-In addition where an RMO is on a night shift, a reliever must be provided to cover that RMO's rostered day duties and any additional relievers for RDOs due to the implementation of schedule 10: safer rosters. - 3.
-Priority must be given to keeping planned leave relievers on consistent specialties, wards and teams as much as possible.
-For example keeping a medical RMO on medical cover, or where a period of night cover is followed by annual leave cover keeping the same RMO on the same team or ward. - (a) Discipline preference: Where possible house surgeons and SHOs preference for surgical or medical specialty will be respected.
+- 3. Priority must be given to keeping planned leave relievers on consistent specialties, wards and teams as much as possible.
+For example keeping a medical RMO on medical cover, or where a period of night cover is followed by annual leave cover keeping the same RMO on the same team or ward. - (a) Discipline preference: Where possible house officers and SHOs preference for surgical or medical specialty will be respected.
 Where an RMO specifies a preference, e.g. Medical or surgical cover, that they should have priority to cover in these areas. - (b) Team continuity: An individual reliever should remain with the one team or ward as much as possible. - (c) RMOs can only be allocated to cover runs that are within their scope of practice. - 4.
-Limits on hours apply to relievers. - 5.
-Relievers must have the skills to provide cover for the RMOs they are relieving.
-A SHO reliever may have the skills to cover both House Surgeon and SHO duties and may also act up as a Registrar.
-Registrar relief must be provided by those with the skills and experience in the specific discipline. - 6.
-Availability for adult cover must be separated from that for paediatric or O&G cover unless agreed by the RMO concerned. - 7.
-Where RMOs employed as relievers are pooled (as per clause 8.1.3), they shall be paid an 'A' category, or 2 categories above (whichever is greater).
+Limits on hours apply to relievers.